‘American Horror Story’ Season 9 Cast Members Revealed

-Season 9 of American Horror Story (AHS) is no different than its predecessors as the details of the premise are being closely guarded, but we now know a bit about the cast for the show which is the next installation of the Ryan Murphy and Brad Falchuk anthology.
+Season 9 of American Horror Story (AHS) is no different than its predecessors as the details of the premise are being closely guarded.
+However, we now know a bit about the cast for the show, which is the next installation of the Ryan Murphy and Brad Falchuk anthology.

 Just as FX has promised “many more” seasons of AHS, Ryan Murphy has decided to share at least a few crumbs to keep fans tided over until September.
-The Hollywood Reporter says that Murphy has announced that Emma Stone will return as coven member Madison Montgomery, and joining her as her boyfriend, making his debut will be Gus Kenworthy, downhill skier, and Olympic silver medalist.
+The Hollywood Reporter said that Murphy has announced that Emma Roberts will return as coven member Madison Montgomery, while downhill skier and Olympic silver medalist Gus Kenworthy will be making his debut as Roberts’s character’s boyfriend.

-Sarah Paulson, who has been on every season of AHS is thought to be returning as she indicated earlier this year that she plans to do the show until she can’t do it anymore.
+Sarah Paulson, who has been on every season of AHS, is thought to be returning, as she indicated earlier this year that she plans to do the show until she can’t do it anymore.

 “I want to be doing this show until I’m 95.
 They’re going to have to drag me out of there kicking and screaming.”

-Though the plotline isn’t being revealed, Murphy has hinted that season 9 will once again bring back the witches of the Coven season.
+Though the plotline isn’t being revealed, Murphy has hinted that Season 9 will once again bring back the witches of the Coven season.

-“Not next season, but we have something really fun planned [for season 9].”
+“Not next season, but we have something really fun planned [for Season 9].”

 #AmericanHorrorStory Season 9: @GusKenworthy to Play @RobertsEmma's Boyfriend https://t.co/QDu2O0xxgO #AHSFX pic.twitter.com/tn4zZ5hnG2